How to manage hair loss due to stress?

 Wellness ritual to implement

-Establishing a wellness ritual is essential to counter the effects of stress.
+Establishing a wellness ritual is essential to counteract the effects of stress.
 This can include moments of relaxation, soothing baths, the use of calming essential oils, and mindfulness practices.
 These rituals help create an environment conducive to relaxation and hair regeneration.

 Discover the entire hair range